epirecipes/sir-julia/markdown/markov_pomp/markov_pomp.md

-In order to provide information on the underreporting, we consider a case where at the final timepoint, we take a sample of individuals (`ZN`) from the population and make a random draw of how many recovered individuals there are in this sample (`Z`).
+In order to provide additional information on the underreporting, we consider a case where at the final timepoint, we take a sample of individuals (`ZN`) from the population and make a random draw of how many recovered individuals there are in this sample (`Z`).
 This is intended to mimic the situation where we conduct a cross-sectional prevalence survey.

 ```julia
 ZN = 100